 - Visual problems.
-Again, these are a rare symptom.
-If they do happen, it is due to hydrocephalus (see above).
+Again, this is a rare symptom.
+If it does occur, it is usually due to hydrocephalus (see above).

 - Tiredness and lack of energy.
 These are nonspecific symptoms and can be due to many causes.
 It is possible that a non-cancerous (benign) brain tumour could lead to this.

 Acoustic neuromas can be difficult to diagnose.
-If your GP suspects that you have an acoustic neuroma from your symptoms, you would probably be referred to a hospital ear, nose and throat (ENT) specialist.
+If symptoms of an acoustic neuroma develop, referral to a hospital ear, nose and throat (ENT) specialist would probably be advised.

 Any initial tests will depend on the symptoms caused by the acoustic neuroma.
-If the tumour causes symptoms such as a headache or balance problems, you may also need to have other tests to check for other causes of these symptoms.
+If the tumour causes symptoms such as a headache or balance problems, additional tests may also be necessary to check for other causes of these symptoms.

 The best test to diagnose an acoustic neuroma is a magnetic resonance imaging (MRI) scan of the brain.
-An MRI scan uses a strong magnetic field and radio waves to take a detailed picture of your brain, and of the structures inside it.
-It is painless but it can be noisy and can make you feel anxious about being 'closed in' (claustrophobic).
+An MRI scan uses a strong magnetic field and radio waves to take a detailed picture of the brain, and of the structures inside it.
+It is painless but it can be noisy and can make people feel anxious about being 'closed in' (claustrophobic).

 Acoustic neuroma treatment

-If you have a very small acoustic neuroma, your doctors might decide that the best way to treat you is just to observe and monitor it closely.
+If the acoustic neuroma is very small, doctors might decide that the best way to treat is just to observe and monitor it closely.

-The main treatments for acoustic neuroma are surgery or stereotactic radiosurgery.
-The treatment you are offered will depend on:
+The main treatment options for acoustic neuroma are surgical removal or stereotactic radiosurgery.
+The treatment offered will depend on:

-- Your suitability for surgery or radiotherapy.
-Factors such as age and general health govern how fit you are for different treatments.
+- Suitability for surgery or radiotherapy.
+Factors such as age and general health determine fitness for different treatments.

 - The growth (tumour).
-The size and position of your acoustic neuroma will influence the type of treatment offered.
+The size and position of the acoustic neuroma will influence the type of treatment offered.

-The results of the tests and scans you have can also help to determine which type of treatment is best for you and your tumour.
+The results of the tests and scans can also help to determine which type of treatment is best for each individual.

 Either a brain surgeon (neurosurgeon) or an ENT surgeon can operate to remove an acoustic neuroma, depending on its size and location on the vestibulocochlear nerve in the brain.
 The surgery is carried out under a general anaesthetic.

-Most people with acoustic neuroma are treated with surgery, and about 95 in 100 tumours can be removed completely.
-Occasionally (about 5 cases in every 100), a small part of the tumour is left behind.
+Most people with acoustic neuroma are treated with surgery.
+Although the aim is to remove the tumour completely, sometimes a small part of the tumour is left behind.
 This is usually because it is technically too difficult to remove the whole tumour and/or there is a risk of causing more damage to the nerve or other nearby structures.

 If some of the acoustic neuroma is left remaining, it can often be treated with radiotherapy.
-After surgery for an acoustic neuroma, you will probably have to remain in hospital for a few days for monitoring.
-You should be fully recovered within 6-12 weeks, and, if your tumour was completely removed, you should not need any more treatment.
+Following surgery for an acoustic neuroma, admission to hospital for a few days for monitoring is usually advised.
+Full recovery typically takes 6-12 weeks, and if the tumour was completely removed, no further treatment is needed usually.

-This is a newer type of treatment that can be used for acoustic neuromas.
-Stereotactic radiosurgery involves delivering radiation to an extremely well-defined area within the brain - where your acoustic neuroma is.
+This is another type of treatment that can be used for acoustic neuromas.
+Stereotactic radiosurgery involves delivering radiation to an extremely well-defined area within the brain - where the acoustic neuroma is.

 What are the possible complications from the treatments for acoustic neuroma?

 - Damage to the vestibulocochlear nerve, leading to deafness.
 As mentioned, a degree of hearing loss is normal after treatment for acoustic neuroma.
-If you have NF2 and bilateral tumours, there is a strong chance that after surgery, you will completely lose the hearing in both of your ears.
+Following surgery for bilateral tumours in those with NF2, there is a strong chance of complete loss of hearing in both ears.

 - Damage to the trigeminal nerve, leading to loss of feeling (facial numbness).
 In the same way that the facial nerve can be damaged during surgery to remove an acoustic neuroma, the trigeminal nerve can also be injured.
 If this occurs, there is loss of sensation to parts of the face.